 We leveraged the locality-based scheduling logic which all the big data engines have and that is used by HDFS as well.
 Let us consider HDFS to understand how it works.
 Assuming a replication factor of 1 in HDFS, each block of the file will reside on one of the nodes of the cluster.
 Schedulers retrieve the information about where the block is located and try to schedule the split on the node on which the block resides, thereby reducing the need for network IO.

 On the same lines, RubiX decides which node will handle a particular split of the file and always returns the same node for that split to the scheduler, thereby allowing schedulers to use locality-based scheduling.
 The only difference being HDFS already has the block residing on some node, and it sends that information to the scheduler while RubiX uses consistent hashing to figure out where the block should reside.
 Consistent hashing allows us to bring down the cost of rebalancing the cache when nodes join or leave the cluster, e.g. during auto-scaling.

 Shared cache across JVMs

-All the data in the blocks reside on the local disk, so the only prerequisite to make the cache shareable amongst different jobs is making the state of the cache available to all jobs.
-For this, a cache manager is used, which is a lightweight server running on each node of the cluster that keeps track of the blocks of files that have been already brought on to the disk.
+All the data in the blocks reside on the local disk, so the only prerequisite to making the cache shareable amongst different jobs is making the state of the cache available to all jobs.
+For this, a cache manager is used, which is a lightweight server running on each node of the cluster that keeps track of the blocks of files that have been already brought onto the disk.
 Each job, while bringing in the blocks of a file to the disk, updates the cache manager with the new state, thereby making the information about the cached blocks available to all other jobs which can now use the cached data rather than going to S3.